 They make the gas from coal, so my neighbour said.
 They carry the coal to the retort house behind the inn on a horse and cart.
 All the way down the hill to the dock from the railway station with the wheels on skids.
 There’s a big furnace and you can feel the heat of it when you come past from the fields.
 And the smell – there’s nothing to describe it.
 On Sunday last, Reverend Stokes preached a sermon and lit the lights and Mrs Hamsey and I ran out, our aprons over our heads.
 Our Martha came to the house and told me not to be so daft, and that the Reverend had raised £8 towards the expenses of the gas fitting, but you’re not getting me back in that place.
 Not as long as I live.
-God will have to find me up the hill at St Stephens.
+God will have to find me up the hill at St Stephens. he Robin Hood’s Bay Folk weekend has been a highlight of the Robin Hood’s Bay year for decades, and this year is going to be no exception – from The Bay Hotel to Boggle Hole, the area will be full of music and creativity.

 My friend Jane knew the lady in the story – Mrs Olaf Landsen – May Jeffrey as was.
 Jane's family were Quakers in Scarborough and May was a Scarborough lady who had met Mr Landsen when she was on a walking holiday in Norway.
 Jane said that the lady played the piano and the violin most beautifully, and that she would play the violin to the trees and the birds as she walked.
 Can you imagine that?
 I wonder if the birds sang back to her.
 Well, apparently May Jeffrey married this Olaf Landsen two years ago.
 Some kind of novelist, though I'm sure I've never seen his books at the subscription library in Whitby.
 Jane was there when they got wed – 1894, that would be.
 Lovely it was, Jane said – the bride in a white costume and Mr Landsen looking so fine.
 The Meeting House had been sold and the new one not yet built, so they married in the Registrar's office.
 But that's not telling you the story, is it.
 Well, Mr Landsen had drowned, down at Stoupe Beck.
 It's a week ago now, because the butcher gets the newspaper from the baker, who gets it from the vicar, who gets it from the doctor.
 But news is still news when you've not heard it before.
 Jane came round with the paper, and we read the story together.
 Mr and Mrs Landsen had been staying at Robin Hood's Bay for 12 months, so it said, and they went to the beach near Stoupe Beck to swim.
 It's pretty there, but the sea round here is as cold as cold, even on a summer's day.
 And the currents on that bit of the water are strong, so the fishermen say.
 I go down to the bay to collect the lobster pots for mending, and that's as close as I'm getting to the water.
 Why go in the sea when you've got a cosy kitchen and a sunny little yard.
 Mr Landsen went into bathe.
 He was a good swimmer and went out some distance, but he got into trouble.
 As I said, the currents can be powerful around here.
 Jane said she'd heard from the Quakers that Mrs Landsen went in first and then she came out and gave her husband her bathing dress to swim in as they'd only bought one with them.
 The paper said that there was a Mr Owen on the beach with two other men.
 He was from some place called Christchurch in Oxford.
 That's a long way to travel to see the sea, I think.
 Well, anyway, they heard Mrs Landsen shouting for help.
 Mr Owen was a strong swimmer, and he was the first to reach Mr Landsen, but the current meant that he couldn't rescue him, and they both sank under the waves.
 Mr George Hutton, who was driving his horse and cart on the sands, went in and pulled Mr Owen out unconscious, but couldn't get Mr Landsen.
 They had to give Mr Owen artificial respiration to get him breathing again.
 Poor Mrs Landsen – she wouldn't leave the beach because she really believed her husband had floated out to sea and reached some rocks, and was just waiting for rescue.
 I wonder if they've found his body yet.
 Mr Hutton and Mr Owen were so brave.
 Not everyone round here can swim, you see.
 Some of the fishermen see it as bad luck – to be able to swim, that is – because they think it means your boat will sink one day.
 I think I will just stick to my kitchen and my sunny yard with its pots of lavender and rosemary and mint.
 And my cup of tea.
 A Way with Words: Robin Hoods Bay Folk Weekend writing workshop at Boggle Hole Youth Hostel 7 June7/5/2025 A Way with Words: Boggle Hole Youth Hostel 10.30 am to 1.30 pm on Saturday 7 June